laurent22/joplin/README.md

 # Synchronisation

 One of the goals of Joplin was to avoid being tied to any particular company or service, whether it is Evernote, Google or Microsoft.
 As such the synchronisation is designed without any hard dependency to any particular service.
 Most of the synchronisation process is done at an abstract level and access to external services, such as Nextcloud or Dropbox, is done via lightweight drivers.
-It is easy to support new services by creating simple drivers that provide a filesystem-like interface, i.e. the ability to read, write, delete and list items.
+It is easy to support new services by creating simple drivers that provide a file system like interface, i.e. the ability to read, write, delete and list items.
 It is also simple to switch from one service to another or to even sync to multiple services at once.
 Each note, notebook, tags, as well as the relation between items is transmitted as plain text files during synchronisation, which means the data can also be moved to a different application, can be easily backed up, inspected, etc.

-Currently, synchronisation is possible with Nextcloud, Dropbox, OneDrive or the local filesystem.
+Currently, synchronisation is possible with Nextcloud, Dropbox, OneDrive or the local file system.
 To enable synchronisation please follow the instructions below.
-After that, the application will synchronise in the background whenever it is running, or you can click on "Synchronise" to start a synchronisation manually.
+After that, the application will synchronise in the background whenever it is running, or you can click on "Synchronise" to start a synchronisation job manually.

 ## Nextcloud synchronisation

 <img src="https://joplinapp.org/images/nextcloud-logo-background.png" width="100" align="left"> <a href="https://nextcloud.com/">Nextcloud</a> is a self-hosted, private cloud solution.
 It can store documents, images and videos but also calendars, passwords and countless other things and can sync them to your laptop or phone.
 As you can host your own Nextcloud server, you own both the data on your device and infrastructure used for synchronisation.
 As such it is a good fit for Joplin.
 The platform is also well supported and with a strong community, so it is likely to be around for a while - since it's open source anyway, it is not a service that can be closed, it can exist on a server for as long as one chooses.

-In the **desktop application** or **mobile application**, go to the config screen and select Nextcloud as the synchronisation target.
+In the **desktop application** or **mobile application**, go to the configuration screen and select Nextcloud as the synchronisation target.
 Then input the WebDAV URL (to get it, click on Settings in the bottom left corner of the page, in Nextcloud), this is normally `https://example.com/nextcloud/remote.php/webdav/Joplin` (**make sure to create the "Joplin" directory in Nextcloud**), and set the username and password.
 If it does not work, please [see this explanation](https://github.com/laurent22/joplin/issues/61#issuecomment-373282608) for more details.

 In the **terminal application**, you will need to set the `sync.target` config variable and all the `sync.5.path`, `sync.5.username` and `sync.5.password` config variables to, respectively the Nextcloud WebDAV URL, your username and your password.
 This can be done from the command line mode using: